 - The rest has to wait until quota becomes available again.

-How DeleteThreads Handles the Limit
+How DeleteThreads Works Around the Limit Safely

 1. Check Remaining Quota